CAAPIM/Releases/README.md

 #### Xamarin Mobile SDK

-Code once and ship iOS and Android apps using the cross-platform Xamarin Mobile SDK.
+Use the Xamarin cross-platform Mobile SDK to code once in C#, and ship iOS and Android apps.
 This version supports:

 [Xamarin MASFoundation](TBD)
 - Authentication and Authorization, limited to: